 “Several variables apply, depending on whether you engage somebody specifically for that secondment position and whether the contract lasts beyond the secondment position, but it's absolutely worth checking if you send staff on secondments.”

 In labour hire licensing laws, definitions and exemptions of secondees vary between states.

 Victoria's Labour Hire Authority has run two advertising campaigns and more than 120 forums and stakeholder engagement events to promote the new legislation to the labour hire industry and its clients.
 The authority says it's important for labour hire hosts and providers to know their obligations to avoid penalties.
 The new laws cover using labour hire services without a licence, advertising for labour hire services without a licence, using an unlicensed labour hire provider and failing to report attempts to circumvent labour hire licensing.

 The Victorian scheme took effect on 30 October 2019.
 After that, hosts can continue to use unlicensed labour hire providers as long as the providers have applied for a licence prior to 30 October 2019, and their application has not been refused.

-Some labour hire workers, the authority reports, have already claimed to have seen their treatment improve.
+Some workers, the authority reports, have already claimed that their treatment has improved.